LKOD2/LKOD2/README.md

-- 👋 Hi, I’m @LKOD a junior programmer from chile
+- 👋 Hi, I’m @LKOD a developer from chile
-- 👀 I’m interested in learning back-end and java
 - 🌱 I’m currently studying to be a software engineer

 <!---